 Author contributions.
 FT calculated and provided the PV diagnostic.
 CP calculated and provided the local wave activity diagnostic.
 SH helped to conceptualize distinct pathways and provided knowledge on weather regime characteristics.
 CMG provided the year-round North Atlantic-European weather regime data based on ERA5.
-FT, CP and MR wrote the manuscript together.
-CMG, MR and VW gave important guidance during the project and provided feedback on the manuscript.
+FT, CP, and MR wrote the paper together.
+CMG, MR, and VW gave important guidance during the project and provided feedback on the paper.

 Competing interests.
-MR and CMG are members of the editorial board of Weather and Climate Dynamics.
-The authors have no other competing interests to declare.
+At least one of the (co-)authors is a member of the editorial board of Weather and Climate Dynamics.
+The peerreview process was guided by an independent editor, and the authors also have no other competing interests to declare.